ArjunKadivar/sales-intelligence-automator/README.md

 Click "Analyze Leads"
 The system will:
-1. Resolve company names to websites
+- Resolve company names to websites (DuckDuckGo)
-2. Scrape relevant content (homepage + internal pages)
+- Scrape homepage + internal pages
-3. Analyze using LLM
+- Analyze using LLM
-4. Display structured results
+- Display structured results

 If scraping fails:
-- The system uses AI fallback
-- Results are marked as "(AI Generated)"

-#  Design Notes

-## System Architecture

-The system is designed as a modular pipeline with clearly separated stages: lead ingestion, website resolution, web scraping, content cleaning, and LLM-based analysis.
-Each lead is processed independently, enabling scalability and future integration with asynchronous job queues or external systems like CRMs.

-The scraper first attempts to resolve company names into actual websites using DuckDuckGo search.
-It then extracts content from the homepage and a limited number of internal links to balance performance and data richness.
-The cleaned content is passed to the LLM for structured analysis.

-## Technology Choices

-FastAPI was chosen for its simplicity, speed, and built-in support for async processing.
-Requests and BeautifulSoup provide a lightweight and reliable scraping solution suitable for this prototype.
-OpenAI's LLM was used for generating structured business insights due to its strong natural language understanding capabilities.

-DuckDuckGo was used instead of Google to avoid scraping restrictions and improve reliability in resolving company names to websites.

-## Handling Edge Cases

-Real-world web scraping is inherently unreliable.
-This system includes multiple safeguards:
-- Retry logic for failed HTTP requests
-- Query cleaning and fallback strategies for noisy lead inputs
-- Handling of redirect URLs from search engines
-- Content size limiting to prevent LLM overload
-- Graceful fallback to AI-based inference when scraping fails

-If a website cannot be accessed or parsed, the system still generates useful insights using the lead input and clearly labels the result as AI-generated.

-## LLM Reliability & Validation

-To ensure consistent and structured outputs, prompt engineering is used to enforce strict JSON responses.
-A validation layer checks for required fields and correct structure before returning results.

-Low temperature settings are used to reduce randomness and improve determinism.
-In case of invalid or failed responses, fallback logic ensures the system remains robust.

-## Future Improvements

-Given more time, the following enhancements would be implemented:
-- Headless browser scraping (e.g., Playwright) for JavaScript-heavy websites
-- Multi-source enrichment (search APIs, business directories)
-- Smarter page selection (prioritizing "About" and "Services" pages)
-- Vector database + RAG for improved context retrieval
-- Persistent storage (PostgreSQL) for lead history
-- Background task queue (Celery) for large-scale processing
+- AI fallback is used
+- Result is labeled "(AI Generated)"

+# System Architecture

+The system is designed as a modular pipeline consisting of lead ingestion, website resolution, web scraping, content cleaning, and LLM-based analysis.
+Each lead is processed independently, enabling scalability and future integration with CRMs or background processing systems.

+The scraper resolves company names into real websites using DuckDuckGo and extracts content from the homepage and selected internal pages to ensure meaningful context.

+# Technology Choices

+FastAPI was chosen for its asynchronous capabilities and simplicity in building APIs.
+Requests and BeautifulSoup provide a lightweight yet effective scraping solution.

+OpenAI LLM is used for generating structured business insights due to its strong natural language understanding.
+DuckDuckGo was selected over Google to reduce scraping restrictions.

+# Handling Edge Cases

+Real-world web scraping is unreliable, so multiple safeguards were implemented:

+- Retry logic for failed requests
+- Query cleaning for noisy lead inputs
+- Handling redirect URLs from search engines
+- Limiting number of pages scraped for performance
+- Graceful fallback to AI when scraping fails

+This ensures the system continues to provide value even when web data is unavailable.

+# LLM Reliability

+Strict prompt design ensures structured JSON output.
+A validation layer checks for required fields and format correctness.

+Low temperature settings reduce randomness and improve consistency.
+Fallback handling ensures robustness even when the model output is imperfect.

+# Future Improvements

+With more time, the system can be enhanced with:

+- Headless browser scraping (Playwright) for JavaScript-heavy sites
+- Smarter page selection (About, Services prioritization)
+- Multi-source enrichment APIs
+- Vector database + RAG pipeline
+- PostgreSQL for persistent storage
+- Background job queue (Celery)

+#  Key Highlights

+- End-to-end automated lead research system
+- Handles real-world scraping failures
+- AI-powered structured insights
+- Clean and intuitive web interface
+- Fully runnable in GitHub Codespaces (zero setup)